BranchMetrics/branch-deep-linking-public-api/README.md

 **type** _optional_
 : ADVANCED: Set type to 1, to make the URL a one-time use URL.
 It won't deep link after 1 successful deep link.

+**duration** _optional_
+: ADVANCED: In seconds.
+Only set this key if you want to override the match duration for deep link matching.
+This is the time that Branch allows a click to remain outstanding and be eligible to be matched with a new app session.
+This is default set to 7200 (2 hours)

 ##### Tracking

 **identity**  _optional_ (max 127 characters)